Josh Donaldson Player Props: Yankees vs. Cardinals

 Cardinals Pitching Rankings

-- The 8.3 strikeouts per nine innings put together by the Cardinals pitching staff ranks 21st in MLB.
+- The Cardinals pitching staff is 22nd in the league with a collective 8.3 strikeouts per nine innings.

-- The Cardinals' 4.55 team ERA ranks 24th across all MLB pitching staffs.
+- The Cardinals have the 24th-ranked team ERA across all league pitching staffs (4.55).

-- The Cardinals allow the sixth-fewest home runs in baseball (81 total, one per game).
+- Cardinals pitchers combine to allow 81 home runs (one per game), the fourth-fewest in baseball.

-- His last time out came on Sunday against the Chicago Cubs, when the left-hander threw 2 1/3 innings, surrendering no earned runs while giving up four hits.
+- The righty's last appearance came on Monday, June 19 against the Washington Nationals, when he tossed 6 1/3 innings, surrendering six earned runs while allowing 10 hits.

-- The 23-year-old has put up a 5.60 ERA and 6.9 strikeouts per nine innings across seven games this season, while allowing a batting average of .282 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.